Dog Breed Guide – Poodle

 Everything You Need To Know About Poodles

-They are loved for their friendly natured and high intelligence.
+Poodles are cherished for their friendly nature and high intelligence.

 Physical Attributes

-Poodles are approximately 18 to 20 inches long from the shoulders.
-Females weigh40 to 50 pounds while males weigh 60 to 70 pounds.
+Standard Poodles are approximately 18 to 20 inches tall from the shoulders.
+Females weigh 40 to 50 pounds, while males weigh 60 to 70 pounds.

-Miniature poodles are 10 or 11 inches to 15 inches and 12 to 20 pounds (5 to 9 kilograms) while toy poodles are approximately less than 10 inches and about five to seven pounds (2 to 3 kilograms).
+Miniature Poodles are 10 or 11 inches to 15 inches and 12 to 20 pounds (5 to 9 kilograms), while Toy Poodles are less than 10 inches and about five to seven pounds (2 to 3 kilograms).

-They have a waterproof hair coat with tight curls.
-They are popular for their hypo-allergic fur as it lacks a fluffy undercoat which makes the hair dander unlikely to shed and spread around the home.
-They come in solid colors such as whites, blacks, silver, apricot, and chocolate.
+They have a waterproof hair coat with tight curls, known for hypoallergenic fur, lacking a fluffy undercoat that reduces hair dander shedding.
+Poodles come in solid colors such as white, black, silver, apricot, and chocolate.

-Their bodies are well proportioned and muscular.
-They are also notably square-shaped with a long elegant neck and a straight back.
+Their bodies are well-proportioned and muscular, notably square-shaped, with a long elegant neck and a straight back.

-They have a long muzzle, droopy ears, and a leggy appearance.
-They walk in a spring-like lively gait.
+Poodles have a long muzzle, droopy ears, and a leggy appearance, walking in a lively, spring-like gait.

-There is docked, fairly long and can wag gaily.
+The tail is docked, fairly long, and can wag gaily.

-They also have webbed feet which makes them excellent swimmers.
+They also have webbed feet, making them excellent swimmers.

 Personality and Temperament